invrainbow/codeperfect/docs/content/code-intelligence/automatic-completion.md

   - Language keywords.

 When you select an item, CodePerfect automatically adds all necessary imports and fills in the completion.
-It also inserts characters -- for instance, a space after the `type` keyword, or a `(` after you select a function.
+It also inserts supporting characters -- for instance, a space after the `type` keyword, or a `(` after you select a function.

 All completions support fuzzy search, so you don't need to type the whole word or even a strict substring.
 For instance, you could just type `of` to match